We have been here before with many, many years experience.

 B. Psychology B. Criminology and Criminal Justice

-Additional training and qualifications: Therapeutic Crisis Intervention, CARE, Diploma Management, Diploma Coordination, Diploma Community Services Child Protection & Youth Work Strengthening Families Framework of Practice, Three Pillars of Transforming Care, Circle of Security
+Additional training and qualifications: Therapeutic Crisis Intervention, CARE, Diploma Management, Diploma Coordination, Diploma Community Services Child Protection & Youth Work Strengthening Families Framework of Practice, Three Pillars of Transforming Care, Circle of Security.

 Hayley is holistic in her approach and has a passion for mindfulness in parenting and practice, believing in intention and purpose in all interactions.
 As a mother herself, Hayley understands the everyday hassles that can come with parenting and approaches all situations with a desire to understand and explore solutions.
 She has skills working in complex settings, exploring the family as a system, the multidimensional needs of the placement and the feedback of stakeholders involved.
 Hayley feels strongly about education for all individuals to equip them with the best tools and strategies to meet the complex and ever-changing needs of children in out-of-home care and create an environment based on open narrative and self-awareness.